 About Dr. Baxter

-Dr. Baxter is a Board Certified pediatric dentist and Diplomate of the American Board of Pediatric Dentistry, member of the American Academy of Pediatric Dentistry, the Alabama Dental Association, and the American Dental Association.
+Dr. Baxter is a Board Certified pediatric dentist and Diplomate of the American Board of Pediatric Dentistry, a member of the American Academy of Pediatric Dentistry, the Alabama Dental Association, and the American Dental Association.

 To learn more about Dr. Baxter and his pediatric dentistry practice, please visit: www.ShelbyPediatricDentistry.com